syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Save or Cancel applied effects

-You should call SaveEdits method to save the applied effects in view, otherwise the effects will be reset on next action.
+Call the SaveEdits method to save the applied effects in view; otherwise, the effects will be reset on the next action.

 {% highlight C# %}